DavidAyotte/modforms_poly_rel/misc/README.md

 A text file will be created in the directory with the ouput of the results.
 The files `Gamma0_max_30.txt` and `Gamma1_max_20.txt` already contains some results.

-You may also open the file `weight_occurrences.sage` and change the initial parameters (ex: the group and the maximum level).
+You may also open the file `weight_occurrences.sage` and change the initial parameters:

 ```sage
 max_level = 15